2019 Fellow: Our exclusive interview with Robert Macchi

 You are considered THE reference for Fixed Service radio.
 How did standardization start in the radio industry?

 In the late 70s, CEPT established TM4, which produced some recommendations.
-When ETSI was born in 1988, TM4 became the TM4 working group of ETSI TC ATTM, which I attended and became the Chairman of in 1997.
+When ETSI was born in 1988, TM4 became the TM4 working group of ETSI TC ATTM, which I attended and became the Chair of in 1997.

 During the mid 90s, CEPT worked on recommendations and sharing/compatibility with other services for Fixed Services bands.
 Horizontal radio activities flourished in CEPT and ITU-R, and being involved in all of them enabled me to acquire some limited but professionally enriching expertise in other radio services.